 FBI Headquarters Consolidation

-For updated information on this project please see the GSA releases statement on FBI Headquarters News Release.
+For updated information on this project please see the GSA Announces Site Selection Process for New FBI HQ News Release.

 GSA is in the process of finding a new headquarters location for the Federal Bureau of Investigation (FBI).
 The FBI currently occupies the J. Edgar Hoover Building (JEH), located at 935 Pennsylvania Avenue, NW, Washington, DC, and numerous other leased facilities that support its headquarters functions.
 The project involves exchanging JEH for a new facility that can accommodate the FBI's headquarters operations and allow it to consolidate into one location.

 The proposed action would allow GSA to leverage its current assets in exchange for property and services that would support federal space consolidation efforts of GSA and FBI; and allow for the Pennsylvania Avenue parcel to be conveyed to the private sector consistent with redevelopment goals for the avenue, while improving the efficiency of GSA's and FBI's real estate operations.
 This project is part of GSA's ongoing effort to get under-performing federal facilities off of the government's books, while creating the greatest possible value for taxpayers.

 In January 2013, GSA issued a Request for Information (RFI) to garner reaction from members of the development community, local and state jurisdictions, and other interested parties regarding feasibility, issues, and considerations of such a transaction structure.
 The 38 responses to the RFI helped to inform GSA's strategic planning for the project.